Chongaaaa/Chongaaaa/README.md

 ### 🧑‍💻 Group Project: [AjiFit](https://github.com/Chongaaaa/AjiFit_Hackathon.git)
 Collaborated in a team of 4 to develop fitZone, a fitness website.
-Secured 4th place in the TV Hackathon Final Competition 2024 and was selected to participate in the Top 10 pitching session.
+Secured 4th place in the TV Hackathon Final Competition 2024 and was participated in the Top 10 pitching session.

 Programming Language: HTML/CSS, JavaScript, Bootstrap